Cancel My Wyndham Timeshare In 2020

 At the helm of this timeshare giant is Michael Brown.
 He has served as the company’s President and CEO since 2017.
 He previously acted as the Chief Operating Officer for Hilton Grand Vacations.
 In 2018, Wyndham Worldwide Corporation became Wyndham Destinations (NYSE: WYND) under Mr. Brown’s leadership.
 At the same time, the company also spun off its hotel division.
 The hotel division is now Wyndham Hotels and Resorts (NYSE: WH).

 Wyndham maintains a large global timeshare presence, operating properties in over 110 countries.
 They also advertise 4,300 resorts available to owners through their subsidiary.
 This is through vacation exchange company RCI.
 Wherever you may go in the world, Wyndham wants you to choose to stay with them.
 Once you are there, they will do nearly anything to sell you a timeshare contract that is profitable for them.
-They will also make it very hard for you to cancel.
+They will also make it very hard for you to cancel your timeshare.

 This video is from YouTube and is the opinion of a third party.